Skip to main content

 These deep blue flowers are sure to brighten up even the shadiest parts of your garden.
 We recommend planting them against dark green foliage to really make the blooms pop.

 With a bit of planning, you can create a beautiful garden that will deliver color, dimension, and fragrance from early summer to the beginning of fall.
-And, like summer itself, your perennial garden will return each year, without you having to lift a finger.
-So get out there and start experimenting with our tips in mind of course.
+And, like summer itself, your perennial garden will return each year without you having to lift a finger.
+So get out there and start experimenting, keeping our tips in mind, of course.

 Kim Renta